Oak Ridge Park

 4705 Friendship Landing Road, Nanjemoy, MD 20662

-Over seven miles of recreational trail provides public access to the park’s 382 acres of forest and occasional agricultural fields.
+Over seven miles of the recreational trail provides public access to the park’s 382 acres of forest and occasional agricultural fields.
 Visitors can explore the outstanding natural resources and serenity that surrounds Nanjemoy Creek.
 Amenities such as interpretive signs, benches and observation decks are highlights along the trail.
 Friendship Farm Park is also noted for reliable wildlife viewing opportunities.
 In addition to hiking, horses are allowed on portions of the trail from April – November.